Why would an owl get hit by a car?

 As the days get shorter, and even before the clocks fall back, WildCare sees a significant increase in the number of animals hit by vehicles arriving at our Wildlife Hospital.

 Although he's smaller than most, this Saw-whet Owl was no exception— he was clipped by a car on twisty Lucas Valley Road in northern San Rafael.

 Owls are raptors that hunt for prey on silent wings.
 This tiny predator feeds mostly on insects and small rodents.

 When highway maintenance crews mow the grass verges on the sides of our highways and roads, they attract mice, rats and insects with the shorn grass and fallen seeds, which, in turn, attract hungry owls.

-Owls are hit by cars surprisingly often—WildCare’s Wildlife Hospital has admitted 5 “hit by car” owls just this year, and our records show we have admitted 18 in the last three years.
+Owls are hit by cars surprisingly often—WildCare’s Wildlife Hospital has admitted 7 “hit by car” owls just this year.

 A hunting raptor may dive for a mouse or vole on the road side and then take off from his kill directly into the path of an oncoming car.
 To avoid hitting an owl (or another bird of prey), watch for the flash of feathers that indicates a bird about to fly.
 Watch also for eyeshine at night—driving with your high beams on (when appropriate) can catch the reflective glow of an animal’s eyes just before he darts into your path.
 Slowing your speed allows you time to brake without swerving.